shipmonk-rnd/phpstan-rules/README.md

             enabled: true
 ```

+Few rules are enabled, but do nothing unless configured, those are marked with `*`.

 ### AllowComparingOnlyComparableTypesRule
 - Denies using comparison operators `>,<,<=,>=,<=>` over anything other than `int|string|float|DateTimeInterface`.
 Null is not allowed.
 - Mixing different types in those operators is also forbidden, only exception is comparing floats with integers